pulumi/registry/themes/default/content/registry/packages/dnsimple/installation-configuration.md

 * .NET: [`Pulumi.Dnsimple`](https://www.nuget.org/packages/Pulumi.Dnsimple)

 ## Configuring Credentials

+Pulumi relies on the DNSimple SDK to authenticate requests from your computer to DNSimple.
+Your credentials are never sent to pulumi.com.
+The Pulumi DNSimple Provider needs to be configured with DNSimple credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: